 Step 3: For spouses overseas, when it's your time to apply, the NVC contacts you to begin the visa application process.
 A lot of it is done online, but you might have to send documents to the NVC through the postal mail as well.
 When the NVC is satisfied that your case is ready to be looked at, it transfers the file to an overseas U.S. consulate.
 For spouses adjusting status without leaving the U.S., the immigrating spouse sends an application to USCIS on Form I-485.
 See a lawyer if unsure whether you qualify to adjust status.

 Step 4: The State Department and USCIS typically allow applicants to submit their request for an immigrant visa or green card some months before the law allows them to actually give people in category 2A permanent residence, if there's a waiting list.
 After finishing the application process, you might have to wait a few more months for a visa number to become available.
 Once it does, if you're overseas, you will attend an interview at a U.S. consulate in your home country, and hopefully get approved for an immigrant visa.
-The visa comes in a sealed envelope, which must remain unopened until you reach the United States.
+The visa might come in a sealed envelope, which must remain unopened until you reach the United States.
+(In some cases, however, all documents are transmitted electronically, so you wouldn't have received an envelope; instead, your visa would contain the notation IV Docs in CCD.")
 If you filed an application to adjust status, USCIS will approve the application at or after your interview at a USCIS office and send you a green card.

 In addition to the steps above, a few couples (or more likely the U.S.-based spouse) are required to attend a "fraud interview" if the government has doubts about their marriage being the real thing.
 This could happen either as part of Step One or after Step Four, above.